Key Takeaways

 Why do many general contractors end up in the E&S market?

 General contractors are a higher-risk class than many standard-market trades because they coordinate multiple hazards, manage subcontractors, and hold broader contractual liability.
-Standard carriers often decline GC accounts or limit coverage for certain project types.
-E&S carriers specialize in these risks.
-Being placed in the E&S market is normal for GCs and does not mean you are uninsurable — it means your quote comes from a different pool of carriers that compete for this kind of work.
+Standard carriers often decline general contractor accounts or limit coverage for certain project types.
+Excess and surplus lines carriers specialize in these accounts.
+Being placed in the E&S market is normal for general contractors and does not mean you are uninsurable.
+It means your quote comes from a different pool of carriers that compete for this kind of work.

-What should a GC collect from subcontractors before they start work?
+What should a general contractor collect from subcontractors before they start work?

-Collect a certificate of insurance showing current GL, workers comp, and auto coverage with limits that meet your contract requirements.
-Also collect the actual additional insured endorsement and waiver of subrogation endorsement — not just the certificate.
+Collect a certificate of insurance showing current general liability, workers comp, and auto coverage with limits that meet your contract requirements.
+Also collect the actual additional insured endorsement and waiver of subrogation endorsement, not just the certificate.
 Track policy expiration dates and verify coverage is active before each project, not just at the start of the relationship.

 How does completed operations coverage protect a general contractor?

 Completed operations covers claims that arise after the project is finished.
-A subcontractor's faulty electrical work could cause a fire months or years later, and the resulting property damage claim can implicate the GC's CGL policy.
-Without completed operations coverage — and without requiring it from your subs — you may face liability for finished work with no policy to respond.
+A subcontractor's faulty electrical work could cause a fire months or years later, and the resulting property damage claim can implicate the general contractor's commercial general liability policy.
+Without completed operations coverage, and without requiring it from your subs, you may face liability for finished work with no policy in place to pay the claim.